Ough (orthography): Spelling reforms

 Because of the unpredictability of the combination, many English spelling reformers have proposed replacing it with more phonetic combinations, some of which have caught on in varying degrees of formal and informal success.
 Generally, spelling reforms have been more widely accepted in the United States and less so in other English-speaking areas.
 One problem is that a pronunciation with the velar fricative is still found locally in parts of North-East Scotland, where, for example, trough is pronounced /trɔːx/.

+In 18th-century British English, before the cheap Penny Post and while paper was taxed, the combination ough was occasionally shortened to ô when the gh was not pronounced, to save space: thô for though, thorô for thorough, and brôt for brought.

 In April 1984, at its yearly meeting, the Simplified Spelling Society adopted the following reform as its house style: